Greece Moments Greece Moments

 Katafyki Cave

-The highlight of the place, however, is undoubtedly Katafyki (also Katafygi), an underground cave system in Dryopida.
-Since ancient times, it has been used by people in many ways, as an ore mine, as a refuge in case of danger and also as a place of worship for ceremonies.
+The highlight of the village, however, is undoubtedly Katafyki (also Katafygi), an underground cave system in Dryopida.
+Since ancient times, it has been used by people in many ways — as an ore mine, as a refuge in times of danger, and as a place of worship for ceremonies.
 Even today, some Easter events are held here by the locals.

 Katafyki Höhle Kythnos Kykladen Dryopida